 The FCA is a disability inclusive employer.
 We would like to provide all candidates applying to the FCA with the opportunity to perform to the best of their ability.
 If you have a disability, long term health condition, mental health condition, are on the Autistic Spectrum, or have a specific learning disability and require any disability related adjustments for any part of the recruitment process, please contact our disability partner EmployAbility on Tel: +44 7852 764 684 or by email at [email protected].

-As part of our commitment to being an inclusive employer, we are also a signatory to the Government’s Disability Confident scheme.
-This means that we guarantee disabled people an interview if you have a disability, long term physical or mental health condition, or any specific learning disability, if you meet the minimum criteria for the job vacancy.
+As part of our commitment to being an inclusive employer, we are also a signatory to the Government’s Disability Confident Scheme.
+This means that we guarantee you an interview if you have a disability, long term physical or mental health condition, or any specific learning disability, if you meet the minimum criteria for the job.

 Applications for our apprenticeship programme are now closed.

 Graduate and summer internship programmes

 Applications to our 2018 graduate and summer internship programmes are now open and close on 3 December 2017 for graduate programmes and 3 January 2018 for internships.
 We recruit on a rolling basis so be sure to apply early to avoid missing out.

 During this initial stage, we’ll confirm whether or not you meet the minimum requirements for our programme.
 We’ll ask you to give details of your education and any previous work experience you may have had.